LUIVITON: Learned Universal Interoperable VIrtual Try-ON: Method

 The body-SMPL correspondence maps vertices from a 3D humanoid body to the SMPL model, as shown in \cref{fig:corr_predictionnet}.
 Unlike clothing-SMPL correspondence, body-SMPL correspondence faces challenges due to extreme proportions and diverse poses, making geometric features less effective.
 Instead, semantic features offer a more robust solution.

-We introduce the Correspondence Prediction Network (CorrPredNet), a diffusion model-based approach, which leverages semantic features extracted from 2D vision foundation models.
+We introduce the Correspondence Prediction Network (CorrPredNet), a diffusion model-based approach that leverages semantic features from 2D vision foundation models to extract features of both canonical SMPL body and target body for correspondence establishment.
 Specifically, we input multi-view depth images into a synchronized diffusion model and DINOv2~\cite{oquab2023dinov2} to obtain dense per-pixel semantic features.
 Following prior works~\cite{wei2016dense,dutt2024diffusion}, these 2D features are unprojected into 3D using known camera parameters, yielding per-vertex feature embeddings for both the input body and the SMPL model.
 Correspondence is then established by computing cosine similarity between the two sets of 3D features.
 To improve robustness, we introduce a noise filtering module that removes outlier correspondences before registration.

-\paragraph{\textbf{View-Consistent Feature Extraction.}} As shown in \cref{fig:corr_predictionnet}, we begin by rendering multi-view depth maps of the input 3D mesh, which are then passed to the SyncMVD~\cite{liu2024text} model to synthesize consistent and semantically plausible multi-view textures.
+\paragraph{\textbf{View-Consistent Feature Extraction.}} As shown in \cref{fig:corr_predictionnet}, we begin by rendering multi-view depth maps of the input 3D mesh, which are then passed to the SyncMVD~\cite{liu2024text} model to synthesize consistent and semantically plausible multi-view textures using a fixed text prompt input "\textit{A photorealistic human with T-shirt and shorts.}".
+We use depth maps to remain applicable to untextured meshes (e.g., SMPL).
 During texture generation, we extract diffusion features from the last three layers of the UNet to capture rich and comprehensive semantic information across multiple feature scales.
 Specifically, for each view, the features are extracted during the denoising process for steps \( t \geq 0.4T \), where \( T \) is the total number of denoising steps.
 To fuse diffusion features across different time steps, we upsample all the features to the same resolution and adopt a weighted fusion strategy defined as follows:

-where \( f_{\text{diff},t}^{(n)} \) denotes the diffusion feature extracted at time step \( t \) from layer \( n \), and \( w_t \) is the corresponding weight.
-The weighting function linearly increases from a minimum value \( w_{\min} \) at \(t = 0.4T \) to 1.0 at \(t = T \), which places more emphasis on features from the noisier stages while still retaining contributions from the cleaner ones.
-We empirically set \( w_{\min} = 0.1\) in our method.
+where $f_{\text{diff},t}^{(n)}$ denotes the feature extracted at denoising step $t$ from UNet layer $n$, and \( w_t \) is the corresponding weight.
+This schedule biases the fusion toward features from the noisier portion of the denoising trajectory, which tend to encode more global, high-level semantics and coarse structural layout, while still retaining contributions from cleaner steps for local detail and spatial precision.
+We empirically set $w_{\min}=0.1$ in our method.